clusterio/clusterio/docs/how-it-works.md

 library to Factorio and requires scenarios to be coded specifically for it.
 Mods on the other hand work without modifications.

+This can be disabled with the `factorio.enable_save_patching` config on a per instance basis, however disabling it means that modules are not loaded into the game and most plugins will not function.

 <sub>1: Before version 2.0 of Clusterio this was done at runtime
 with a patcher called Hotpatch, but due to the difficulty in supporting run time patching and the lack of documentation it was replace it with